caicedocc/Ads1015_esp8266/README.md

 ## selectRate

 Select conversion data rate in samples per second.
-__NOTICE:__ It rely on you the management of the _effective sampling rate_ that is the real speed at which data is acquired by your sketch.
+__NOTICE:__ It relies on you the management of the _effective sampling rate_ that is the real speed at which data is acquired by your sketch.

 ```
 selectRate(uint8_t dr);